The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 This number can be found using the date option in Google Analytics.

-Simply click on the date in the upper right corner of Google Analytics; this will expose a dropdown.
+Click on the date in the upper right corner of Google Analytics; this will expose a dropdown.
 Choose the initial dates you want to compare.

 Then check the Compare To box.

-Once this box is checked, you can use the drop-down to choose “Previous year.”
+Once this box is checked, you can use the dropdown to choose “Previous year.”

 8. Rankings for Priority Keywords